ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 .. centered:: TensileLibrary_<gfx>.yaml

-The generated catalog contains all information about supported GEMM types, as well as references to solution metadata, which is used to locate the optimal kernel for a requested GEMM.
+The catalog contains information about supported GEMM types and solution metadata that is used to locate the optimal kernel for a requested GEMM.
 This pattern has the drawback that all code object libraries are loaded eagerly, thereby increasing both the initialization time and memory footprint of the calling application.